vonkanehoffen/wix-style-react/docs/contribution/COMPONENT_GUIDELINES.md

 ### How can we make sure a component doesn’t stay in Next mode?
 Before the next major version - go over `Next` components and migrate - replace Next component path to override the old component.

+## Deprecation

+[Read here](https://github.com/wix/wix-style-react/blob/master/docs/internal/DEPRECATION_GUIDE.md)

-### WIP
+## WIP
-Work in progress - another section in storybook woth mentiong in this context.
+Work in progress - another section in storybook.
 Should be used when you start working on a component and would like to consume it before it’s perfect.
 It will be released but not officially used.

-## Deprecation

-[Read here](https://github.com/wix/wix-style-react/blob/master/docs/internal/DEPRECATION_GUIDE.md)

 ## Documentation